sage-code/maj/basic.md

 **singular conjugation**

-* zi jocu're = he is playing right now
+* ze jocu're = he is playing right now
-* zi jocu'fu = he will play in the future
+* ze jocu'fu = he will play in the future
-* zi jocu'pa = he play some time ago
+* ze jocu'pa = he play some time ago

 **plural conjugation**
-* ne jocu algo = we play sometimes
+* ni jocu algo = we play sometimes
-* ve jocu nuco = you never play
+* vi jocu nuco = you never play
-* ze jocu suvo = they play often
+* zi jocu suvo = they play often

 ## Verb transformation

-You can transform a verb into an attribute using suffix 'xa
+You can transform a verb into an attribute using suffix 'xo

-* sha for singular
-* she for plural

 **to adjective:**

-jocu => jocu'xa = playful
+jocu => jocu'xo = playful

 **So far:**
-* je seru jocu'xa = I'm playful
+* je seru jocu'xo = I'm playful
-* tu seru jocu'xa = you are playful
+* tu seru jocu'xo = you are playful
-* zi seru jocu'xa = he is playful
+* zi seru jocu'xo = he is playful

 **to noun:**

-Use termination "sa" to make a noun.
+Use termination 'sa to make a noun.

 * je seru'pa una jocu'sa = I was a player
 * ne seru'fu jocu'sa     = we will be players